PandaTechAM/Public-API-Documentations/EasyEvents/EasyEvents.md

 - `lastName` - User's last name
 - `middleName` - User's father name
 - `clientType` - Client device type.
 Accepts values from 1 to 7 only.
 Refer values in the `Supported headers` section
+- `authorization` - For authorization, you need to calculate hmac-sha256 of the request body with the secret key and api key.
+The secret key and api key will be provided by EasyEvents.
+The calculated value should be set in the `Authorization` header.
 - `uniqueIdPerDevice` - Client device unique identifier

 All other fields are optional.